-Knowledge Graphs with Inductive Logic Programming on CML21
+Knowledge Graphs with Inductive Logic Programming

 If it is the first time you read about the term Inductive Logic Programming (ILP), don’t be worried, you are in good company.
 I came across this paradigm recently when I started to investigate viable solutions to inject common-sense in eCommerce systems, and despite its potential, ILP is one the most under-appreciated branch of research in AI.
 I believe it is incredibly useful in many areas and I’m confident that you will recognize the advantages this paradigm will bring to your solutions.